lijuncq/lijuncq.github.io/resumeen.md

 * Date of birth: 1980-09
 * Language Ability:		Chinese (Native)
 				        English (Fluent)
-* Current serving in Qingdao Macdermott Wuchuan
+* Current serving in WACKER Chemicals(Zhangjiagang)

 ### Summary of Experience

+* 4 years of experience, as PDMS/E3D administrator, 20 years of experience as PDMS/E3D user and developer.
 * 14 years of experience, as Layout & Piping Engineer in the design of Paper-machine, Aluminum GTC, FTC, Seawater FGD, Steam Power Plants.
 Familiar with Steam Power Plant piping design procedure.
 Have international project design experience.
 * Have project management experience as project leader and deputy project design manager.
 * Have the ability to Investigate working procedure and simplify.
 Standardized the pipe support secondary steel structure in Alstom Beijing office, and helped the developing of the design software PSHES.